CodeforSouth/mdcpe/README.md

 The project as of August 13, 2015 is in its first iteration.

 ## Who
-The creator of this application are Steve Toro, Christina Vinces and Ricky Gonzalez Jr.
+The creators of this project are Steve Toro, Christina Vinces and Ricky Gonzalez Jr.

 ## How
 #### Install